-Dividing the area into small cells it's always a good idea, it restrains negative effects of a shared transmission medium.
-Because each cell is a collision domain, more cells mean smaller collision domains.
+Dividing the area into small cells it's always a good idea, it restrains the negative effects of a shared transmission medium.
+Each cell is a collision domain, more cells mean smaller collision domains.
 Increasing the number of cells (APs), ensures that each cell will contain a smaller number of nodes, and thus, mitigates the negative effects the shared transmission medium.

-The number of cells should be the required to ensure full coverage of the desired area, furthermore, it should also ensure that the number of nodes in each cell is not very high.
+The number of cells should be the required to ensure full coverage of the desired area, but furthermore, it should also ensure that the number of nodes in each cell is not very high.

-It is acceptable to have two or more APs installed in a 20 m room, it all depends on the number of workstations and the desired efficiency, however, with closely installed APs special care must be taken on avoiding overlapping frequency channels.
+It's acceptable to have two or more APs installed in a 20 m2 room, it all depends on the number of workstations and the desired efficiency, however, with closely installed APs special care must be taken on avoiding overlapping frequency channels.

-Wireless AP interconnection (wireless distribution system) is possible, but it should be always avoided as it will simply extend the collision domain to all cells.
+Wireless AP interconnection (wireless distribution system) is possible, but it should always be avoided as it will simply extend the collision domain to all cells.
+Access points should always be connected to a cable infrastructure.